settylab/kdpeak/Readme.md

 # kdpeak

-kdpeak is a Python package designed for computational biologists, specializing in identifying genomic peaks from genomic reads in bed format using kernel density estimation (KDE).
-This robust, efficient, and user-friendly tool is specifically designed to handle high-throughput genomics data analysis.
+kdpeak is a Python package designed to identifying genomic peaks from genomic reads in bed format using kernel density estimation (KDE).

 ## Getting Started